Different menus are available within Window Maker:

 This menu lists all windows - whether active or inactive - in every workspace.
 The workspace containing each window is indicated at the right of the window name.
 The current focused window is marked by a diamond sign to the left of the window's name.
 Clicking any window in the list focuses and raises the corresponding window and moves you to the workspace where it's located.

 The workspaces menu is part of the root menu (applications menu).
-This item has two options: new and destroy last.
+This item has three options: new, destroy last and last used.

 The first option creates a new workspace and automatically switches you to it.

 The second option destroys the last workspace as soon as there are no windows opened in it.